seblessa/ED/README.md

 # Estruturas de Dados
-Here are my entire class organized by my Practical Classes.
+Here is my entire class organized by my Practical Classes.
 Each folder has the exercises that we coded.